yuriys-kentico/kontent-custom-element-samples/Components/README.md

 ## Configuration

+The main `name` parameter is used for identifying the component object.
+The value of this parameter is also used for buttons like Add or Delete the component.

 Your have to configure `name` and `type` parameters for each of your inputs.
 Other input parameters such as `label` are optional.
 For radio butons and checkboxes you need to specify a list of `options`.

 Following {JSON} parameters show all inputs used just once with all their configuration: